CONP-PCNO/conp-documentation/CONP_FAQ.md

 #### **What tools/pipelines are contained in CONP?**

-CONP contains a diverse range of XXXXXX tools and pipelines (March 2020).
-Many of these tools/pipelines come from neuroscience research institutes, while others link to public resources that may be of interest to neuroscientists.
+CONP contains a diverse range of 56 tools and pipelines (March 2020).
+Many of these tools/pipelines come from neuroscience or genomics research institutes.
 A full list can be found [here](https://portal.conp.ca/pipelines).

 #### **What are the requirements to install and run a tool?**